Toastpt/Weather-Dashboard/README.md

 Building a weather data collection system using AWS S3 and OpenWeather API

-# Weather Data Collection System
+# Real-Time Weather Data Hub

 ## Project Overview
 This project is a Weather Data Collection System demonstrating DevOps principles such as: